 We believe that increasing compensation for our named executive officers to achieve a benchmark at or above the median of our peers would serve only to increase compensation expense without a corresponding benefit to shareholders.
 Our approach is to consider competitive compensation practices and relevant factors about executive compensation program structures and award types used by the companies in our Peer Group to maintain an awareness of pay levels and practices, which as one of many factors considered each year by the Committee may influence appropriate changes to our executive compensation structure and levels over time.
 This approach provides us with flexibility in maintaining and enhancing our executive officers' focus, motivation and enthusiasm for our future while controlling overall compensation expense.
-The Committee's thorough review of the structure of our executive compensation program in 2016 and implementation of changes in 2017 that added greater weight to the long-term, stock-based compensation elements of our program reflects the Committee's commitment to its consistent approach.
 We believe our levels of compensation are competitively reasonable and appropriate for our business needs and circumstances.